datascouting/graphics-magick/README.md

 final GraphicsMagick gm = new GraphicsMagick(binary);
 ```

-Note that the empty constructor will use the default installation path of GraphicsMagick in linux (/usr/bin/gm).
+Note that the empty constructor will use the default installation path of GraphicsMagick in Linux (`/usr/bin/gm`).
 If you wish to use another binary please use the path constructor with the proper binary. `e.g. C:\Program Files\GraphicsMagick\gm.exe`

-After initialization you can use GraphicsMagick sub-commands.
+After initialization, you can use GraphicsMagick sub-commands.

 Note that currently only convert sub-command is supported.